 A call for pilot proposals is issued annually, in January, but we are available and glad to discuss ideas for pilots at any time.
 Proposals are invited in areas of population studies encompassed by CEDA’s mission, including CEDA’s signature themes:

-Note that in order to receive NIA approval, the proposed research should focus primarily on health outcomes, health-related behaviors, and other health and demographic determinants. https://grants.nih.gov/grants/guide/notice-files/NOT-OD-16-025.html There is some nuance to this NIH rule though, so please contact us if you are unsure whether or not your research would fit.
+Note that in order to receive NIA approval, the proposed research should focus primarily on health outcomes, health-related behaviors, and other health and demographic determinants. https://grants.nih.gov/grants/guide/notice-files/NOT-OD-16-025.html There is some nuance to this NIH rule.
+Therefore, please contact us if you are unsure whether your research is suitable.

 An important goal of the program is to generate competitive extramural research proposals to NIA and other funders, thus applicants should justify the need for pilot funds in order to successfully facilitate transition to larger research projects.

 Applications will be reviewed on a rolling basis, but we request submission by early February each year for fullest consideration, with funding to begin in August.
-Funded proposals are generally in the range of $15,000-$30,000 (over one year), but larger proposals will be considered if well justified.
+Funded proposals are generally in the range of $15,000-$30,000 (direct costs, over one year), but larger proposals will be considered if well justified.

 Must have or be eligible for PI status at Berkeley, or if at another institution, be a CEDA member.